materialsproject/fireworks/docs/dynamic_wf_tutorial.rst

 #.
 Now there are *two* FireWorks in the database!
 The previous FireWork created a new FireWork dynamically.
 We can now run this new FireWork::

-    rlaunch --silencer singleshot
+    rlaunch -s singleshot

 #.
 This should print out the next Fibonacci number (2).
 You can repeat this until our FireTask detects we have gone above our limit of 100::

-    $ rlaunch --silencer singleshot
+    $ rlaunch -s singleshot
     The next Fibonacci number is: 3
-    $ rlaunch --silencer singleshot
+    $ rlaunch -s singleshot
     The next Fibonacci number is: 5
-    $ rlaunch --silencer singleshot
+    $ rlaunch -s singleshot
     The next Fibonacci number is: 8
-    $ rlaunch --silencer singleshot
+    $ rlaunch -s singleshot
     The next Fibonacci number is: 13
-    $ rlaunch --silencer singleshot
+    $ rlaunch -s singleshot
     The next Fibonacci number is: 21
-    $ rlaunch --silencer singleshot
+    $ rlaunch -s singleshot
     The next Fibonacci number is: 34
-    $ rlaunch --silencer singleshot
+    $ rlaunch -s singleshot
     The next Fibonacci number is: 55
-    $ rlaunch --silencer singleshot
+    $ rlaunch -s singleshot
     The next Fibonacci number is: 89
-    $ rlaunch --silencer singleshot
+    $ rlaunch -s singleshot
     We have now exceeded our limit; (the next Fibonacci number would have been: 144)

 #.
 If we try to run another Rocket, we would get an error that no FireWorks are left in the database (you can try it if you want).
 We'll instead look at all the different FireWorks created dynamically by our program::

     lpad get_fw_ids

-There are 11 FireWorks in all, and 10 of them were created by other FireWorks rather than a human!
+There are 11 FireWorks in all, and 10 of them were created automatically by other FireWorks!

 A Fibonacci Adder: The Quick Way
 ================================